Is a settlement agreement tax-free?

 - What sums can you expect to receive under a settlement agreement tax-free?

 - Examples of where sums can be paid tax-free under a settlement agreement

 - HMRC guidance on tax on settlement agreements

 - What you should do if you have been offered a settlement agreement

 How much of the payments under a settlement agreement are taxable will depend on the nature and amount of the payments.
-The following categories of payments are generally taxable (please note that this list is not exhaustive):

 - Payments in respect of share options and/or share awards